jwnwilson/django_react_redux_webapp/README.md

 ## To Do

+- Setup CI
-- Add noscript element to website
+- Add 400 and 500 pages
+- Setup offline and service worker option
 - Remove jquery replace with modular libraries
 - Improve lighthouse score
 - Pre-render html option?